domm/DBIx-SchemaChecksum/README.md

 # SEE ALSO

-["dbchecksum" in bin](https://metacpan.org/pod/bin#dbchecksum) for a commandline frontend powered by [MooseX::App](https://metacpan.org/pod/MooseX::App)
+["dbchecksum" in bin](https://metacpan.org/pod/bin#dbchecksum) for a command line frontend powered by [MooseX::App](https://metacpan.org/pod/MooseX::App)

 There are quite a lot of other database schema management tools out there, but nearly all of them need to store meta-info in some magic